Dumpster Rental in Rock Hill, SC

 - Detergent bottles

 Please visit their website for a complete list of recyclable materials.
-Be advised that plastic bags or styrofoam cannot not be recycled.
+Be advised that plastic bags or styrofoam cannot be recycled.
 Take your plastic bags to your local grocery store.
 If you have metals please call customer service for a pickup.
 Their number is:

 Brown yard carts are provided to residents for their yard waste for curbside pickup.
 The site also has an article on how to compost.